-Major General Fred C. Weyand, Commanding General of the 25th Division, wrote to Colonel Blewett at the Pohakuloa Training Area.
+Major General Fred C. Weyand, Commanding General of the 25th Division, wrote to Colonel Blewett:

+"The Division benefitted greatly from your participation in our exercises both on Oahu and at the Pohakuloa Training Area.
 As a result of your superb support, our ability to integrate tactical airwith ground operations had continued to improve."